 Personal Relationships and Bipolar Sex Drive

 People with bipolar disorder often experience issues in relationships because of the changes in mood and behavior.
 Shifts in libido further strain these connections.
-Partners may feel undesirable if bipolar disorder limits sex drive.
+Partners may feel undesirable if bipolar disorder limits their sex drive.
 On the other hand, having too powerful of a sex drive may place greater pressure on a partner.

 Beyond sexual intimacy within a committed relationship, hypersexuality can also influence a person’s behavior in ways that would damage their relationships.
 They may feel a compulsive need to watch pornography or masturbate, sometimes during inappropriate moments.
 Other common behaviors include multiple affairs, anonymous sex, and frequent patronizing of sex workers.
 It’s important to note that because of the chemical changes in the brain, a person is often incapable of thinking about the consequences of these actions.